 Who Participates in CBT?

-Individual CBT programs are likely to be most successful with children who have a developmental level of at least 8 years old.
+Individual CBT is likely to be most successful with children who have a developmental level of at least 8 years old.
 CBT can be adapted for children with high functioning autism spectrum disorder, mild intellectual delays, and attention challenges.

 A psychologist at ABA Connect can provide this treatment.
 Contact us and we can help you determine an appropriate intervention for you and your child.
 If your child is not ready for individual psychotherapy but has difficulties with emotion or behavior regulation, behavioral parent training or Parent-Child Interaction Therapy with a psychologist at ABA Connect may be a good option.